-- I write down my goals and the approximate month to accomplish the goal,
+- I write down my goals and the approximate month to accomplish the goal (I use Dream Year).

-- I track my progress by writing down how far I’ve come and how far I have to go, and
+- I track my progress by writing down how far I’ve come and how far I have to go.

 - I know my why and prioritize my goals in connection with my why.